Skip to main content

 Highlights

 • Your specialist pathway will reflect your interests and help you develop focused knowledge in a key area.
-Whichever pathway you decide on, you can look forward to a stimulating evening learning environment, learning alongside students with diverse backgrounds and professional experiences.
+Whichever pathway you decide on, you can look forward to a stimulating evening learning environment, alongside students with diverse backgrounds and professional experiences.

 • You will be taught by staff who are part of a proud tradition of critical scholarship in criminology and criminal justice, who address issues of crime through power and inequality, and are led by principles of social and racial justice.